 The compulsive use of drugs or drinks alcohol despite the pervasively harmful effects of those substances is a hallmark of addiction.
 People who struggle with addiction will go to great lengths to obtain and use their drug of choice—behavior that can lead to significant distress and impairment in an individual’s life.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 15.7 million people needed treatment for an alcohol use disorder and nearly 2.6 million people needed treatment for an opioid use disorder in 2015.3 The cycle of addiction is a challenge to break, especially on your own, though; and, unfortunately, less than 11% of people who needed substance abuse treatment that year received specialized recovery services.3 Fortunately, for people abusing alcohol or opioids, medication-assisted treatment options are available to help break the pattern of addiction and better maintain sobriety.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 15.7 million people needed treatment for an alcohol use disorder and nearly 2.6 million people needed treatment for an opioid use disorder in 2015.3 The cycle of addiction is a challenge to break, especially on your own, though; and, unfortunately, less than 11% of people who needed substance abuse treatment that year received specialized recovery services.3 Fortunately, for people abusing alcohol or opioids, medication-assisted therapy options are available to help break the pattern of addiction and better maintain sobriety.

-What is Medication Assisted Therapy?
+What is Medication-Assisted Therapy?

-Medication assisted therapy or treatment (MAT) is a way for people who are addicted to and physically dependent on substances to safely and effectively quit abusing those substances and sustain recovery.
+Medication-assisted therapy or treatment (MAT) is a way for people who are addicted to and physically dependent on substances to safely and effectively quit abusing those substances and sustain recovery.
 In those with opioid use disorders, specific MAT interventions may also help to minimize the risk of opioid overdose.4 MAT is currently used in the treatment of alcohol use disorder and opioid addictions, with ongoing research studying options for other substances like cocaine.4,5

 - A medication prescribed by an addiction specialist.